 Common Connection Problems and Their Causes

 When connecting your dash cam to your phone, you might encounter several common issues that can disrupt the process.
 Wi-Fi connection problems, app permission settings, and distance from the device can all affect signal strength and stability.
-Identifying these potential obstacles is essential for establishing a reliable connection.
+Identifying these potential obstacles is important for establishing a reliable connection.

 Wi-Fi Connection Issues